GluuFederation/docs-gg-prod/3.1.3/source/configuration.md

      /opt/oxd-https-extension/lib/oxd-https.yml
     ```

-* Start/Stop/Restart/Status oxd-https-extension
+* Start/Stop/Restart/Status OXD-https-extension

     ```
      # service oxd-https-extension [start|stop|restart|status]
     ```

-### Restore KONG to factory default
+### Restore Kong to factory default

-Execute below following command in sequence.
+Execute the following sequence of commands:

-1. Stop the kong.
+1. Stop Kong.

     ```
      # kong stop
     ```

-1. `reset` option is used to reset the configured database.
-It deleted all the table and data of the configured database.
+1. The `reset` option is used to reset the configured database.
+It deletes all the tables and data of the configured database.

     ```
      # kong migrations reset
     ```

-1. `up` option is used to create the table in the configured database.
-Also, execute all missing migrations up to the latest available.
+1. The `up` option is used to create a table in the configured database.
+It also executes all missing migrations up to the latest available.

     ```
      # kong migrations up
     ```

-1. Start kong
+1. Start Kong.

     ```
      # kong start